 - Stanford travelers may select between per diem or actual reimbursement up to the daily maximum.
 The method selected must be used for the entire trip.
-If the funding source of the trip is a sponsored award, Stanford travelers must use the per diem option.
+If the funding source of the trip is a sponsored award, Stanford travelers must use the per diem option for travel meals.

-- University affiliates may choose per diem or actual reimbursement up to the daily maximum.
-Hospital staff should indicate their affiliation in the business purpose as they do not have a SUnet ID.
+- University affiliates must choose actual reimbursement up to the daily maximum.
+Any individual without a SUNet ID should indicate their affiliation in the business purpose.

 - Non-Stanford travelers and visitors are required by the IRS accountable plan rules to be reimbursed for actual travel expenditures up to the daily maximum, regardless of the funding source.
 For more information on visitor travel payment and reimbursement methods, visit Business and Travel Expense Policies.

 Non-Stanford travelers (visitors) must always be reimbursed for actual expenses up to the daily maximum regardless of funding source, as they are not eligible for per diem reimbursement.
-In these instances, all receipts are required in the Expense Requests System.
+For more information on visitor travel payment and reimbursement methods, visit Business and Travel Expense Policies.

 - The maximums below include the actual cost per person for food, tax, tip and alcohol (excludes room rental and non-food costs).
 The total cost for the meal, including all fees, taxes and tips, should not exceed the daily per person maximum.

 - Individual schools and units may choose to set lower limits and may require all receipts to be submitted.